-- The housing would have a specific, adverse impact on public health or safety, and there is no feasible way to mitigate the impact. - Denial is required to comply with state or federal law, and there is no way to comply without making the housing unaffordable. - The housing is proposed on land zoned for agriculture and is surrounded on two sides by land being used for agriculture, or there is inadequate water or sewer service. - The housing is inconsistent with both the zoning and the land use designation of the site and is not shown in the housing element as an affordable housing site.
+- The jurisdiction has met its low income housing needs. - The housing would have a specific, adverse impact on public health or safety, and there is no feasible way to mitigate the impact. - Denial is required to comply with state or federal law, and there is no way to comply without making the housing unaffordable. - The housing is proposed on land zoned for agriculture and is surrounded on two sides by land being used for agriculture, or there is inadequate water or sewer service. - The housing is inconsistent with both the zoning and the land use designation of the site and is not shown in the housing element as an affordable housing site.